Works Current + Ongoing

 Altered Bodies is an ongoing series of self-published zines made from pen and ink drawings and transcribed audio interviews from my Altered Bodies interview archive (see below).

 Altered Bodies Interview Archive

 Altered Bodies Interview Archive is a long term audio interview project.
 The interviews are conducted with people who engage in elective body altering practices.
 The questions specifically address the role of gender in and individual ideas of the ‘perfect’ body.
 Interviewees are engaged with body building, tattooing, piercing, plastic surgery, and elective gender identity confirming surgeries.

 Qualia Diaries is a single-channel video portrait of personal trauma.
 The video interweaves narration, diary readings, memories, dream sequences, and surreal hallucinations.
-The work details severe mental and physical confusion triggered by adult onset epilepsy.
-Qualia Diaries reveals a painful story of recovery, problems with prescription drugs, and the daily fight to maintain integrity of self and a rational mind.
-It is a contemporary comment on the nature of fear and death, and touches on the politics of mental health.
+The work details severe mental and physical confusion triggered by pharmaceuticals used for adult onset epilepsy.
+Qualia Diaries reveals a painful story of recovery, side-effects, and the daily fight to maintain integrity of self and a rational mind.
+It is a contemporary look at shortcomings in systems of mental health treatment.